nhatminhle/cofoja/README.md

 * JUnit 3.8 or 4.x if you want to run tests.
 * Ant 1.9.1 or higher for the build script.

-If Ivy is installed, calling the `resolve` Ant target retrieves the dependencies automatically.
+If Ivy is installed, calling the `fetch` Ant target retrieves the dependencies automatically.

 Alternatively, put JAR files from dependencies under the `lib` folder,